Court is considering extending preventive measure against NABU detective Mahamedrasulov (updated). PHOTOS

 The lawyer also claims that the prosecutors' evidence is the correspondence between "SSU officers".
 There are also no third parties who could confirm this correspondence.
 Therefore, the defence sees no objective evidence.

-The SSU reported that Ruslan Magamedrasulov, one of the heads of the NABU's interregional detective departments, had been exposed as doing business with Russia.
+The SSU reported that Ruslan Mahamedrasulov, one of the heads of the NABU's interregional detective departments, had been exposed as doing business with Russia.

-Later, the Security Service of Ukraine denied that the detention and arrest of NABU employee Ruslan Magamedrasulov was for political reasons.
+Later, the Security Service of Ukraine denied that the detention and arrest of NABU employee Ruslan Mahamedrasulov was for political reasons.